Bible Study, Prayer, and Homily Resources

 by Fr.
 Tommy Lane

-Thanks be to God for the gift of Priesthood!
-As we celebrate this Mass of the Lord’s Supper we give thanks to God for the Priesthood and the Eucharist.
-The Priesthood was born during the Last Supper, as Pope John Paul II reminded us (Letter to Priests for Holy Thursday 2004 §1).
-There were many priests in the Old Covenant but there is one Priest, Christ, in the New Covenant and he has extended his priestly ministry to his ordained priests.
 Scripture is very clear that Jesus is the Priest of the New Covenant.
 A priest is someone who offers sacrifice.
 There were many animals sacrificed in the Old Covenant by the Jewish priests, but there is one sacrifice offered in the New Covenant, the sacrifice of Jesus in his priestly offering of himself on the cross.
-Scripture talks of Christ’s death as a sacrifice because he is the Priest of the New Covenant; “Christ loved us and handed himself over for us as a sacrificial offering to God” (Eph 5:2) “you were ransomed…with the precious blood of Christ as of a spotless unblemished lamb.”
-(1 Pet 1:18-19) During Mass that one sacrifice of Jesus as the Priest of the New Covenant is extended to us through time and made present to us.
-There is not a new sacrifice of Jesus on the cross during every Mass; it is the same one sacrificial offering of Jesus as Priest on Calvary but extended through time, as in a time warp in a movie, and made present to us now.
+Scripture shows us Christ’s death as a sacrifice because he is the Priest of the New Covenant: “Christ loved us and handed himself over for us as a sacrificial offering to God” (Eph 5:2); “you were ransomed…with the precious blood of Christ as of a spotless unblemished lamb.”
+(1 Pet 1:18-19) During Mass, that one sacrifice of Jesus as the Priest of the New Covenant is extended to us through time and made present to us.
+There is not a new sacrifice of Jesus on the cross during every Mass; it is the same one sacrificial offering of Jesus as Priest on Calvary but extended through time, as in a time warp, and made present to us now.
+(Catechism §1362-1368; DS 1743)

-Part of the ordination rite of priests in the Old Covenant involved washing (Ex 29:4; Lev 8:6).
-During the Last Supper, during which the priesthood was born and Jesus consecrated his apostles as the priests of the New Covenant, he washed their feet.
-While Jesus performed this action to teach his apostles to serve rather than be served (John 13:13-15), could we not say that it also resembles and calls to the mind the washing that preceded the rite of ordination of priests of the Old Covenant?
-Jesus said to Peter, “What I am doing, you do not understand now, but you will understand later” (John 13:7) and I wonder if later they saw the footwashing in a new sense, calling to mind the washing that was part of the rite of ordination of the Old Covenant.
-I think we can say that John’s account of the Last Supper contains many hints that Jesus ordained the apostles as priests during the Last Supper (consecration in truth, a new relationship with the name of God, washing.
-In a sense, we could say that on Easter Sunday evening Jesus concluded giving his apostles the priesthood).
+Part of the ordination rite of Jewish priests in the Old Covenant involved washing (Ex 29:4; Lev 8:6).
+During the Last Supper, Jesus washed the the apostles’ feet.
+While Jesus performed this action to teach his apostles to serve rather than be served (John 13:13-15), could we not say that it also resembles and calls to the mind the washing that preceded the ordination of the Jewish priests of the Old Covenant?
+Jesus said to Peter, “What I am doing, you do not understand now, but you will understand later” (John 13:7) and I wonder if later they saw the foot washing in a new sense, calling to mind the washing that was part of the ordination of Jewish priests in the Old Covenant.
+(In a sense, we could say that on Easter Sunday evening Jesus concluded giving his apostles the priesthood).

 Thanks be to God for the gift of the Priesthood and thanks be to God for the Eucharist!